-3. Pastoral Counselors:

-- a.
-Master's or doctoral degree in a mental health discipline. - b.
-Licensed as another recognized behavioral health provider type (e.g., MD/DO, PsyD, SW, RNCS, ARNP, and MFT, OR LPC) at the highest level of independent practice in the state where the practice is to occur OR must be licensed or certified as a pastoral counselor in the state where the practice is to occur. - c.
-A fellow or diplomat member of the Association for Clinical Pastoral Education (ACPE) OR meet all requirements to become a fellow or diplomat member of the ACPE [documentation of eligibility of ACPE required]. - 4.
-Clinical nurse specialist/psychiatric and mental health nurse practitioner: Master's degree in nursing with specialization in adult or child/adolescent psychiatric and mental health nursing. - a.
-Registered Nurse license and any additional licensure as an Advanced Practice Nurse/Certified Nurse Specialist/Adult Psychiatric Nursing or other license or certification as dictated by the appropriate State(s) Board of Registered Nursing, if applicable. - b.
-Certification by the American Nurses Credentialing Center (ANCC), a subsidiary of the American Nurses Association (ANA) in psychiatric nursing, or the Pediatric Nursing Certification Board.
-This may be any of the following types: Clinical Nurse Specialist in Child

-- or Adult Psychiatric Nursing, Psychiatric and Mental Health Nurse Practitioner, or Family Psychiatric and Mental Health Nurse Practitioner; and - c.
-Valid, current, unrestricted DEA/CDS registration, where applicable with appropriate supervision/consultation by a Network practitioner as applicable by the state licensing board.
-For those who possess a DEA registration, the appropriate CDS registration is required.
-The DEA/CDS registration must be valid in the state(s) in which the practitioner will be treating Members.

-5. Clinical Psychologists:

-- a.
+- 4. Clinical psychologists: - a.
 Valid state clinical psychologist license. - b.
-Doctoral degree in clinical or counseling, psychology or other applicable field of study. - c.
-Master's level therapists in good standing in the Network, who upgrade their license to clinical psychologist as a result of further training, will be allowed to continue in the Network and will not be subject to the above education criteria.

-6. Clinical Neuropsychologist:

-- a.
-Must meet all the criteria for a clinical psychologist listed in Section 4 above and be Board certified by either the American Board of Professional Neuropsychology (ABPN) or American Board of Clinical Neuropsychology (ABCN); - b.
-A practitioner credentialed by the National Register of Health Service Providers (National Register) in psychology with an area of expertise in neuropsychology may be considered; and - c.
-Clinical neuropsychologists who are not board certified, nor listed in the National Register, will require CC review.
+Doctoral degree in clinical or counseling, psychology, or other applicable field of study. - c.
+Master's level therapists in good standing in the network, who upgrade their license to clinical psychologist as a result of further training, will be allowed to continue in the network and will not be subject to the above education criteria. - 5.
+Clinical neuropsychologist: - a.
+Must meet all the criteria for a clinical psychologist listed in Section 4 above and be board-certified by either the American Board of Professional Neuropsychology (ABPN) or the American Board of Clinical Neuropsychology (ABCN); - A practitioner credentialed by the National Register of Health Service Providers (National Register) in psychology with an area of expertise in neuropsychology may be considered; and - c.
+Clinical neuropsychologists who are not board-certified, nor listed in the National Register, will require CC review.
 These practitioners must have appropriate training and/or experience in neuropsychology as evidenced by one or more of the following: - i.
 Transcript of applicable pre-doctoral training; - ii.
 Documentation of applicable formal one-year post-doctoral training (participation in CEU training alone would not be considered adequate); - iii.
 Letters from supervisors in clinical neuropsychology (including number of hours per week); or - iv.
-Minimum of five years' experience practicing neuropsychology at least ten hours per week.
+Minimum of five years experience practicing neuropsychology at least ten hours per week. - 6.
+Licensed psychoanalysts: - a.

-7. Licensed Psychoanalysts:

-- a.
 Applies only to practitioners in states that license psychoanalysts. - b.
-Practitioners will be credentialed as a licensed psychoanalyst if they are not otherwise credentialed as a practitioner type detailed in Wellpoint Credentialing Policy (e.g., psychiatrist, clinical psychologist, licensed clinical social worker). - c.
-Practitioner must possess a valid psychoanalysis state license. - i.
-Meet minimum supervised experience requirement for licensure as a psychoanalyst as determined by the licensing state. - ii.
-Meet examination requirements for licensure as determined by the licensing state.

-8. Process, requirements and Verification - Nurse Practitioners:
+Practitioners will be credentialed as licensed psychoanalysts if they are not otherwise credentialed as a practitioner type detailed in the Wellpoint Credentialing Policy (for example, psychiatrist, clinical psychologist, licensed clinical social worker). - c.
+Practitioner must possess a valid psychoanalysis state license: - (a) Meet minimum supervised experience requirement for licensure as a psychoanalyst as determined by the licensing state. - (b) Meet examination requirements for licensure as determined by the licensing state. - 7.
+Process, requirements, and verification nurse practitioners: - a.

-- a.
 The nurse practitioner (NP) applicant will submit the appropriate application and supporting documents as required of any other practitioners with the exception of differing information regarding education/training and board certification. - b.
 The required education/training will be, at a minimum, the completion of an education program leading to licensure as a registered nurse, and subsequent additional education leading to licensure as a NP.
-Verification of this will occur either via verification of the licensure status from the state licensing agency provided that that agency verifies the education.
-If the licensing agency does not verify highest level of education, the education will be primary source verified in accordance with policy. - c.
+Verification of this will occur either via verification of the licensure status from the state licensing agency provided that that agency verifies the education or from the certification board if that board provides documentation that it performs primary verification of the professional education and training If the licensing agency or certification board does not verify highest level of education, the education will be primary source verified in accordance with policy. - c.
 The license status must be that of NP as verified via primary source from the appropriate state licensing agency.
-Additionally, this license must be active, unencumbered, unrestricted and not
+Additionally, this license must be active, unencumbered, unrestricted, and not subject to probation, terms, or conditions.
+Any applicants whose licensure status does not meet these criteria, or who have in force adverse actions regarding Medicare or Medicaid will be notified of this and the applicant will be administratively denied.